This post was last updated with new details about the second round of the PPP loan on January 27, 2021.

-The PPP loan, or Paycheck Protection Program loan, is a new program created by the SBA to give small business owners the money they need to continue paying their employees throughout the coronavirus crisis, despite financial difficulties.
+The PPP loan, or Paycheck Protection Program loan, has recently received an additional $284 billion in funding to provide small business owners the money they need to continue paying their employees throughout the coronavirus crisis, despite financial difficulties.

 These federally guaranteed funds are designed to help small businesses cover payroll, even without normal cash flow, Small businesses that follow the SBA’s guidelines about spending these funds will be fully forgiven.

 Not yet.
 A second round of PPP loans has been reopened for businesses that did not receive funding in the first round and for previous recipients that qualify for a second draw.

 The second round of PPP funding consists of $284 billion worth of funds.
 Depending on how long this round of funding lasts and whether there will be continuous need for it, congress may approve more subsidies in the future – but it’s too early to say at this time.

 During the first round of PPP funding, which opened on April 3rd, lenders processed and approved over 1.6 million loans.
 This window closed on April 16th.
 The average loan size was 206K, and there was a $349 billion pool of allocated funds.

 Business owners that applied during the first round and were not funded should confirm that their application will be processed and that all their information is correct.
 Those that have not yet applied should do so through an accredited SBA lender.

 The goal of the PPP loan is to help small businesses that have been impacted by the coronavirus pandemic through the crisis with confidence.
 To understand how the PPP loan works, it’s important to recognize that it’s not quite like other SBA products on the market.
 It’s also quite different from other small business loan programs available through private and bank lenders.